munozjuan/Work-Day-Scheduler/README.md

 ## Description

 -  This calendar application allows the user to input information.
 It then allows the user to save information for every hour.
+I used Moment.js to work with dates and times.
+I want to manage my time effectively, as an employee with a hectic schedule, I want to add importan events to my daily planner; so, I made this application to facilitate that.

 #### Technologies